NVE/regobs-ocr/README.md

 # Regobs OCR

+## OCR of snow profile layers and temperature profile

+* Hand-written sample profiles are available in [samples/full-profiles/](./samples/full-profiles/).
+  * These profiles are fetched from Regobs, and you can find the original observation by going to `https://plot.regobs.no/v1/SnowProfile/123456/SimpleProfile`, where you replace `123456` by the profile's ID number.
+There are some slight differences between the hand-written samples and the Regobs observations.
+Some are there by mistake and some where changed on technical grounds.
+* The JSON-samples in the same directory are structured according to the TypeScript interface `SnowProfile` defined in [ts/snow_profile_t.ts](./ts/snow_profile_t.ts).

+## Recognition of snow grain classification symbols

+* The symbols are defined in Appendix A of [The International Classification for Seasonal Snow on the Ground](https://unesdoc.unesco.org/ark:/48223/pf0000186462/PDF/186462eng.pdf.multi).
+* Hand-written samples for the most important symbols are available in [samples/grain-classes/](./samples/grain-classes/).

 ## Valid inputs for hand-written snow profile fields

 ### Thickness of layer

+*This field is mandatory.*

 Must be a number greater than 0 with at most 1 decimal place.
 Decimal separator is a comma.